ray-project/ray/doc/source/rllib/package_ref/utils.rst

 Exploration API
 ---------------

-Exploration in RL is crucial for a learning agent in order to more easily reach areas of the environment that have not been discovered so far and therefore find new states yielding possibly high rewards.
+Exploration is crucial in RL for enabling a learning agent to find new, potentially high-reward states by reaching unexplored areas of the environment. reach areas of the environment that have not been discovered so far and therefore find new states yielding possibly high rewards.